Mute-Publishing/the_manual/README.md

 - make sure doc in correct language
 - place all links
 - use styles on headers and block quotes
+- remove unused links and bookmarks using Navigator
+- remove and replace styles using Pepito
+- Make sure block quotes and footnotes have correct styles
+- Look out for formatting errors in footnotes

 Include all URLs and e-mail links